SeaHogs/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **Regarding the edit command**, the appointment does not reflect an edited person's name correctly
+3. **Regarding the undo command**, the undo command does not undo the deleted appointments associated to a person
+4. **Regarding the appointments**, the deletion of patient data via 'delete' does not clear the data for the appointments.

 --------------------------------------------------------------------------------------------------------------------